docksal/docksal/docs/content/tools/pull.md

 fin config set --HOSTING_ENV="[remote env]"
 ```

-If you are starting from scratch then the following command can be used
+If you are starting from scratch, the following command can be used
-to pull code and start the project locally.
+to pull code and start the project locally:

 ```bash
 fin pull init \